-2018/19 has seen the rollout and expansion of our livelihood initiative in Indrawati, Seeds of Hope.
+2019/20 has seen the rollout and expansion of our livelihood initiative in Indrawati, Seeds of Hope, albeit in a modified way in the 2020 calendar year.
 This agricultural improvement initiative, which focuses on empowering women, serves to fill the gap in daily nutrition for families, especially for young children and pregnant and post-partum mothers.